Darin Hendrickson: Saint Louis

 Hendrickson left Central Missouri for the head coaching position at Saint Louis ahead of the 2008 season.

-After missing the A-10 Tournament in his first two seasons, the Billikens won it in 2010 to qualify for their first NCAA Tournament under Hendrickson.
+After missing the A-10 tournament in his first two seasons, the Billikens won it in 2010 to qualify for their first NCAA tournament under Hendrickson.
 At the Louisville Regional, Saint Louis went 0–2, losing games to host Louisville and Illinois State.

 Saint Louis won three straight A-10 regular season titles in 2012, 2013, and 2014.
 In 2012, Hendrickson was named the A-10 Coach of the Year.
-In 2013, the team went 41–21 and also won the A-10 Tournament to qualify for another NCAA Tournament.
+In 2013, the team went 41–21 and also won the A-10 tournament to qualify for another NCAA tournament.
 At the Columbia Regional, the Billikens lost both games, 7–3 to host South Carolina and 10–2 to second-seeded Clemson.

 At Saint Louis, Hendrickson has had several major award winners and professional draftees.
 Pitcher Alex Alemann won the 2010 A-10 Rookie of the Year Award, and first baseman Mike Vigliarolo was named the league's co-Player of the Year in 2013.
 Between 2008–2014, Saint Louis has had eight MLB Draft selections under Hendrickson.
 The number includes two top-ten round picks: catcher Grant Nelson, a ninth-round pick of the Arizona Diamondbacks in 2013, and pitcher James Norwood, a seventh-round pick of the Chicago Cubs in 2014.

+After a 33-26 season and second-place finish in the A-10 in 2025, SLU stated Hendrickson was “no longer employed at the university" in September 2025.